 The coding of additional restrictions based on party membership is identical for both SCNs and TCNs, which is why we only list it once.
+This is also used for the Americas, where we cover non-citizen residents in general.
 We construct a simple dichotomous scale indicating whether membership in a political party is reserved to nationals.